Home

 But the whole question of storing coffee long-term raises another question.
 Why store it anyway?
 Why not buy just enough to last for a few days, and then buy some more, fresh-roasted beans?

-Even if you live out of town, you can order online and get beans that have been roasted that very day.
+Even if you live out of town, you can order from online coffee stores and get beans that have been roasted that very day.

 Coffee beans, once roasted, start losing the subtleties of their flavors very quickly.